vicarious trauma, moral injury, institutional betrayal + systemic grief

 vicarious trauma—when the weight of others’ suffering becomes your own

-For many in service professions, the burden is not only the harm done to them directly, but also the suffering they witness in others.
+For many in service professions, the burden isn’t only the harm done to them directly, but also the suffering they witness in others.
 Vicarious trauma happens when repeated exposure to others' pain and injustice reshapes a person’s worldview, leading to exhaustion, numbness, or deep emotional distress.

-When this trauma is compounded by moral injury and institutional betrayal, it leaves professionals questioning: Who will help the helpers and protect the protectors?
+When this trauma is compounded by moral injury and institutional betrayal, it leaves many of us wondering: Who will help the helpers and protect the protectors?
 Who will advocate for those who have always fought for others?

 the cost of silence—what happens when we don’t address these wounds?